This Week in Petroleum History, July 30 – August 5

 August 1, 1872 – First Modern Natural Gas Pipeline

-The mayor of Titusville and the Keystone Gas & Water Company constructed their pipeline to deliver “the most powerful and voluminous gas well on record” to more than 250 residential and commercial customers in Titusville.
+Keystone Gas & Water Company constructed the pipeline to deliver “the most powerful and voluminous gas well on record” to more than 250 residential and commercial customers in Titusville, where Edwin Drake had drilled America’s first oil well in 1859.

 August 2, 1938 – Petroleum Product replaces Hog Bristles